 Home schooling: Our developing view of life lead to home schooling our children - a fascinating time which greatly affected our approach to life.
 It opened our eyes to all sorts of possibilities we might never have considered and we met some truly amazing people.
 One thing in particular that affected me was realising there's more than one way to look at things - and just because someone doesn't agree with me doesn't make them wrong.
 That was quite a revelation.

 House church: This desire for continued growth and exploration of new areas also contributed to a move out of institutional church and a search for more substance in our lives.
-It's an exciting and challenging time, and brings into question much of accepted culture.
+House church is now a relatively minor part of an exciting and challenging time, and brings into question much of accepted culture.
 We look forward to the future with anticipation - if less certainty.

 Health: On another front, my health threw in a complication.
 I discovered that I have a hereditary condition that caused my kidneys to deteriorate to the point that after more than a year on dialysis (and a heart operation) I received a new kidney (courtesy of my magnificent wife / office manager).
 So now I'm focussed on making the most of my life and work.